How to Bulk Enable or Disable WooCommerce Backorders

 • Allow

-You can apply this to as many products as you want, so this is the first way to bulk update the backorder settings for thousands of products.
+You can apply this to as many products as you want by navigating the rows, making this a great way to manually update the backorder settings for multiple products quickly.

-Once you’re done applying the changes, click on the Save button.
+Once you’re done applying the changes, click on the Save button on the top toolbar.

 Enable or disable WooCommerce backorders in the spreadsheet

-2. Enable or disable WooCommerce backorders in bulk
+2. How to bulk enable or disable WooCommerce backorders

 filter out-of-stock woocommerce products